The World First Known Architect??

 Explore restored pyramids and the surroundings

-Visit the IMHOTPE Museum nearby, showing items from its time
+Visit the IMHOTPE Museum nearby, which shows items from its time.

 Where is the Step Pyramid Today?

-You can still visit the Step Pyramid in Saqqara near Kairo, Egypt.
-It has gone through extensive protective efforts and opened the audience in 2020.
+You can still visit the Step Pyramid in Saqqara near Cairo, Egypt.
+It has gone through extensive protective efforts and was opened to the audience in 2020.

-Nearby is the Imhotpe Museum, which is dedicated to their lives and heritage.
+Nearby is the Imhotep Museum, which is dedicated to their lives and heritage.
 It has:

 Antique equipment used in production